Volunteer in Chile

 Helping educate children and people is one of the best ways to improve job prospects and help prevent poverty.
 There are various teaching placements at schools in cities and more rural areas, you could help at public schools leading lessons or working alongside local teachers.
 If you are an absolute beginner at teaching don't worry, usually you just need enthusiasm and the willingness to learn on the job.
 The students will be delighted to have you there and it will be an amazing experience seeing them learn and progress before your eyes.

 By working on conservation volunteer programs you can get off the tourist trail and really get hands on working to help nature and the environment.
-Deforestation is a problem and you can help by working in spectacular National Parks and Nature Reserves creating programs, cleaning areas, making signs and awareness campaigns.
+Deforestation is an increasing problem in Chile and you can help by working in spectacular National Parks and Nature Reserves creating programs, cleaning areas, making signs and awareness campaigns.
 The Villarrica National Park is a popular tourist destination in both summer and winter, you can experience breathtaking scenery whilst also helping keeping the area pristine.
 Due to increasing numbers of tourists to places like the Atacama, Easter Island and Patagonia there is a real need for eco tourism awareness and efforts on the ground to protect nature and biodiversity.
-You could also help provide a future for animals facing extinction by helping rescue and rehabilitate at centers.

 Shared volunteer accommodation is offered with other participants as well as home stays with a local family.
 Each family is carefully selected and they will welcome you into their home.
 This is a great cultural exchange where you can improve your Spanish and also help the hosts improve their English, local people are very friendly and are well known for their hospitality.